-Step #4: Use tools that real developers use
+Step #6: Use tools that real software developers use

 But it’s hard to build how real devs build, and use tools real devs use, when you’re first starting out.
 (If you’re anything like I was, it’s hard to even know where to begin.)

-The good news is that there are programs out there that teach you how to use these tools—like Flatiron School’s online program, Learn-Verified.
+The good news is that there are programs out there that teach you how to use these tools—like Version Control with Git, an online course through Coursera.

-Learn-Verified’s curriculum is built around the tools and processes real engineers use every day, like:
+Its curriculum touches on the tools and processes real engineers use every day, like:

 This will enable you to adjust much faster once you’re in a real job, rather than having yet another steep learning curve to master.